 Studio photographers will appreciate that the Sony A7R III (unlike the NEX-5R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the NEX-5R has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the NEX-5R was succeeded by the Sony NEX-5T.
+Both the A7R III and the NEX-5R have been discontinued, but can regularly be found used on eBay.
+The NEX-5R was replaced by the Sony NEX-5T, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what is the bottom line?
 Is there a clear favorite between the Sony A7R III and the Sony NEX-5R?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Sony Alpha A7R III: